JordanBiego/city_finder/README.md

 1. Access the application at http://localhost:3000.
 2. Users can search cities using the interface.
-3. Run tests usin RSpec.
+3. Run tests using RSpec.

 ## License: